 - What is the scope of the role?

-- What support and supervision are available from your volunteer coordinator or manager?
+- What support and supervision is available from a volunteer coordinator or manager?

-- Am I covered by the organisation’s public liability and personal accident insurance policies?
+- Am I covered by the organisation’s public liability and personal accident insurance?

 Do I need references?

 Some organisations require references or referee contact details – these vary depending on the role.
 Before referring you to a particular volunteering opportunity we will talk to you about any references or referee contact details the organisation requires.

 Some volunteer roles, particularly those where volunteers are interacting with vulnerable people, e.g. elderly, children and people with a disability, may require background checks such as police checks or working with children checks.
 You will be advised if a check is required.

 I’ve been referred to an organisation.
 What happens next?

 Most organisations will want to conduct a further interview.
 This gives you and the organisation the chance to get to know each other.
 In addition, it gives you the chance to get a feel for the organisation, and sometimes the opportunity to meet the people you’ll be working with.
 Further interviews may be conducted on the phone or in person.